Free parcel delivery from €30

 2. Engaging in road-friendly sports such as: swimming, cycling, walking

-4. Relax your knee joints when possible – stretch your legs, especially after sitting for a long time.
+4. Loosen your knee joints when possible – stretch your legs, especially after sitting for a long time.

-5. Avoid standing or sitting in one position for a long time.
+5. Avoid standing or sitting in one position for long periods of time.

-6. Choose orthopedically correctly designed shoes, or at least shoes with a soft part of the sole
+6. Choose orthopedically correct shoes, or at least shoes with a soft sole.

-7. Avoid bending your knees during the load, the load will be less on the knee if you keep your leg straight
+7. Avoid bending your knees during exercise; there will be less strain on your knee if you keep your leg straight.

 8. Choose shoes without heels

-9. Watch your weight, excess weight significantly increases the load on the knees
+9. Watch your weight, excess weight significantly increases the load on your knees

 10. Trains leg muscles

-Most people think about knee health and anatomy only when they feel the first pain.
-The knee joint is located where the thigh and lower leg bones meet.
-In the middle of these bones is the meniscus, which is made of cartilage discs - they fill the space in the joint.
-In front of these discs is the patella, which helps the thigh muscles to support the lower leg muscles.
-When standing, the cruciate ligaments guide and stabilize the knee joint.
-Cruciate ligaments, during movements, serve as a safety belt and during overload, the ligaments can tear.
+Most people only think about knee health and anatomy when they first feel pain.
+The knee joint is where the thigh and shin bones meet.
+In between these bones is the meniscus, which is made up of cartilage discs – they fill the space in the joint.
+In front of these discs is the kneecap, which helps the thigh muscles support the shin muscles.
+When standing, the cruciate ligaments guide the knee joint and stabilize it.
+The cruciate ligaments act as a safety belt during movement and can tear during overload.

-Physically hard work and some sports are like poison for your knees
+Physically strenuous work and some sports are like poison for your knees

-The tendons, ligaments and meniscus that perform the supporting functions of the knee joint are very sensitive and fragile, especially when they are overloaded on a daily basis.
-In some professions it is impossible to avoid it, for example – construction and gardening.
-In these professions, you often have to bend down, stay in a position with bent knees for a long time, not to mention the craziest part - lifting heavy objects.
+The tendons, ligaments, and meniscus that provide support in the knee joint are very sensitive and fragile, especially when they are overloaded on a daily basis.
+In some professions, this is impossible to avoid, for example, construction and gardening.
+These professions often require bending over, staying in a bent-knee position for long periods of time, not to mention the craziest part, lifting heavy objects.

-People often have congenital knee problems, - X-shaped legs, abnormally shaped patella, luxation of the knee bone.
-Obesity is also a big risk for the knees, not only more weight that they have to bear, obesity also makes it difficult to do daily exercises.
-Exercising daily is very important for knee health, as it is the only way to strengthen the muscles, thus protecting the tendons, ligaments and meniscus.
+Often people have congenital knee problems - X-shaped legs, abnormally shaped patella, kneecap dislocation.
+Obesity is also a great risk for the knees, not only the greater weight they have to bear, obesity also makes it difficult to exercise daily.
+Daily exercise is very important for knee health, because it is the only way to strengthen the muscles, thus protecting the tendons, ligaments and meniscus.

 But you have to be careful with sports and training, they also have a negative side.
-Cycling, walking and swimming are certainly healthy in moderation, but for example running, handball, basketball and the popular squash are among the sports that carry a high risk of joint and ligament injuries.
-There is also a very high risk of tearing or at least straining tendons in these sports.
-Few people realize that it is only in very rare cases that tendon injuries can be completely cured.
+Cycling, walking and swimming, within the normal range, are certainly healthy, but, for example, running, handball, basketball and the popular squash are among those sports that are accompanied by a high risk of joint and ligament injuries.
+In these sports, there is also a very high risk of tearing or at least spraining tendons.
+Few people realize that only in very rare cases can tendon injuries be completely cured.

 Never squat too low

-Squats are a very popular exercise, it's important to do them correctly.
-Doing squats incorrectly can contribute to the wear and tear of joint cartilage.
-When doing squats, the thigh should not be at an angle of less than 45 degrees.
+Squats are a very popular exercise, it is important to do them correctly.
+Performing squats incorrectly can contribute to the wear and tear of joint cartilage.
+When doing squats, the upper thigh should not be at an angle of less than 45 degrees to the lower leg.

-The first signs of knee problems are often knee "crunching" and pulling pains during movement.
-They can indicate the first symptoms that tell about cartilage and meniscus problems.
-Research data shows that 8.5 million German residents have encountered these symptoms.
+The first signs of knee problems are often a “crackling” in the knee and a pulling pain during movement.
+These can be the first symptoms of cartilage and meniscus problems.
+Research data shows that 8.5 million Germans have experienced these symptoms.

-If any of the following points apply to you, see a doctor:
+If any of these points apply to you, see a doctor:

-1. You feel pain in your knee for more than two days
+1. You experience knee pain for more than two days

-2. You feel knee pain even at rest
+2. You feel pain in your knee even at rest

-Two very similar solutions are available to reduce knee pain: kinesiological taping or knee support .
-Both of these solutions will loosen the ligaments and reduce pain.
-A knee support/orthosis will also provide stabilization of the neuromuscular system.
-Kinesiological taping is used more and more often in professional sports, it will help to quickly relieve pain in acute situations.
-It should be noted that the tape must be changed every 3-4 days and it is essential that the taping is done by a specialist.
-Supports/orthoses, on the other hand, will be available to you in the long term and it is almost impossible to put them on incorrectly.
+There are two very similar solutions available to relieve knee pain: kinesiology taping or knee support .
+Both of these solutions will release the ligaments and reduce pain.
+The knee support/orthosis will also provide stabilization of the neuromuscular system.
+Kinesiology taping is increasingly used in professional sports, as it will help to quickly relieve pain in acute situations.
+It should be noted that the tape should be changed every 3-4 days and it is essential that the taping is performed by a specialist.
+Supports/orthosis, on the other hand, will be available to you in the long term and it is almost impossible to put them on incorrectly.

-If you are in a high risk group due to your profession, sport or congenital problems. - pulling the support on a daily basis is recommended as soon as you feel the slightest pain or feeling of instability.
+If you are in an increased risk group due to your profession, sport, or hereditary problems, wearing a support brace on a daily basis is recommended as soon as you feel the slightest pain or feeling of instability.

 Leave a comment